Seahorse

 marine-life-bali-seahorse

-Since they move very slowly, this camouflage strategy is vital for their survival.
+Since they move very slowly, this camouflage strategy is vital for survival.

 Seahorses are super-skilled ambush predators, and camouflage skills are also essential when hunting.
 They feed on small crustaceans and actually, they don’t chase their food.
-In fact, they wait, unnoticed, for prey to pass by.
+They wait, unnoticed, for prey to pass by.

 7. They eat a lot!

-Because seahorse doesn’t have teeth or stomachs, eating and digestion is quite the chore.
+Because seahorses don’t have teeth or stomachs, eating and digestion are quite the chore.

 They have to eat constantly so they don’t starve.
-For instance, they eat 30 to 50 times and up to 3,000 or more brine shrimp every day.
+For instance, they eat 30 to 50 times and up to 3,000 or more brine shrimp daily.

 8. Seahorse has excellent eyesight